EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Test Vectors for EDHOC Authenticated with Signature Keys (RPK)

-Asymmetric EDHOC is used:
+EDHOC with signature authentication is used:

 ~~~~~~~~~~~~~~~~~~~~~~~
-method (Asymmetric Authentication)
+method (Signature Authentication)
 0
 ~~~~~~~~~~~~~~~~~~~~~~~